gekatateam/neptunus/docs/CONFIGURATION.md

 This also means that the order of processors depends on their index in a list.
 One map in a list can contain several different plugins, but in this case their order will be random.

-An alias can be assigned to each plugin - this will affect logs and metrics. **The uniqueness of aliases is not controlled by engine, repeated aliases may cause collisions**.
+An alias can be assigned to each plugin - this will affect logs and metrics.
+Each alias must be unique.